AI Regulatory Tracker

 FDA Issues Draft Guidance on Clinical Decision Support Software

 FDA clarifies which clinical decision support (CDS) software functions are considered medical devices requiring premarket review.
-Mental health AI systems making diagnostic or treatment recommendations fall under increased scrutiny, particularly those assessing suicide risk or recommending involuntary commitment.
+AI chatbot systems making diagnostic or treatment recommendations fall under increased scrutiny, particularly those assessing health risks or recommending professional interventions.

-May require premarket submission for mental health AI systems
+May require premarket submission for AI chatbot systems providing health guidance

 July 2024